Railway air brake: Enhancements

-Electro-pneumatic or EP brakes are a type of air brake that allows for immediate application of brakes throughout the train instead of the sequential application.
-EP brakes have been in British practice since 1949 and also used in German high-speed trains (most notably the ICE) since the late 1980s; they are fully described in Electro-pneumatic brake system on British railway trains.
+Electro-pneumatic, or EP, brakes are a type of air brake that allows for immediate application of the brakes throughout the train, rather than sequential application.
+EP brakes have been in British practice since 1949 and have also been used on German high-speed trains (most notably the ICE) since the late 1980s; they are fully described in Electro-pneumatic brake system on British railway trains.
 As of 2005, electro-pneumatic brakes were in testing in North America and South Africa on captive service ore and coal trains.

-Passenger trains have had for a long time a three-wire version of the electro-pneumatic brake, which gives up to seven levels of braking force.
+Passenger trains have long had a three-wire version of the electro-pneumatic brake, which provides up to seven levels of braking force.

 In North America, the Westinghouse Air Brake Company supplied high-speed control brake equipment for several post-World War II streamlined passenger trains.
 This was an electrically controlled overlay on conventional D-22 passenger and 24-RL locomotive brake equipment.
-On the conventional side, the control valve set a reference pressure in a volume, which set brake cylinder pressure via a relay valve.
+On the conventional side, the control valve set a reference pressure in a volume, which in turn set the brake cylinder pressure via a relay valve.
 On the electric side, pressure from a second straight-air trainline controlled the relay valve via a two-way check valve.
-This "straight air" trainline was charged (from reservoirs on each car) and released by magnet valves on each car, controlled electrically by a three-wire trainline, in turn controlled by an electro-pneumatic master controller in the controlling locomotive.
-This controller compared the pressure in the straight air trainline with that supplied by a self-lapping portion of the engineers valve, signaling all of the "apply" or "release" magnets valves in the train to open simultaneously, changing the pressure in the straight-air trainline much more rapidly and evenly than possible by simply supplying air directly from the locomotive.
+This "straight air" trainline was charged (from reservoirs on each car) and released by magnet valves on each car, which were electrically controlled by a three-wire trainline, in turn controlled by an electro-pneumatic master controller in the controlling locomotive.
+This controller compared the pressure in the straight air trainline with that supplied by a self-lapping portion of the engineer's valve, signaling all of the "apply" or "release" magnet valves in the train to open simultaneously, changing the pressure in the straight-air trainline much more rapidly and evenly than possible by simply supplying air directly from the locomotive.
 The relay valve was equipped with four diaphragms, magnet valves, electric control equipment, and an axle-mounted speed sensor, so that at speeds over 60 mph full braking force was applied, and reduced in steps at 60, 40 and 20 mph, bringing the train to a gentle stop.
 Each axle was also equipped with anti-lock brake equipment.
 The combination minimized braking distances, allowing more full-speed running between stops.
-The straight-air (electro-pneumatic trainline), anti-lock, and speed graduating portions of the system were not dependent on each other in any way, and any or all of these options could be supplied separately.
+The straight-air (electro-pneumatic trainline), anti-lock, and speed-grading portions of the system were not dependent on each other in any way, and any or all of these options could be supplied separately.